eevangel/Moon/projects/talkon/index.md

 - Using the Vive system, the soldier can stand up "out of the open hatch" and have full spatial awareness, so they may spot the enemy aircraft, just like in a tank.
 CCTT would use small displays surrounding a hatch which, limited the soldier's perspective.
 - The soldier spots the enemy aircraft, hides in the tank, and communicates to his Loader (the Gamemaster IRL) to load an anti-aircraft round.
 Then, the soldier directs his platoon to engage with the enemy aircraft.
+- The current scripted scenario has multiple events that the soldier is assessed on depending on their leadership and communication.
+The Gamemaster has the ability to prompt/mold certain events as well as record the student's performance.